nttrungit90/sentifi-stockprice/README.md

 * `EhCache (to cache frequently used data)`
 * `Springfox Swagger 2 (for REST API documentation)`

-== How to run the Sentifi Stock Price Service application
+##  How to run the Sentifi Stock Price Service application ##
+Firstly, your system must have Java 8 installed.